 (Tap footnote to read it.
-Old Testament quotations are underlined.
-"Love" with a caret ("^love") is agapé.1"agapé" The Greek words ἀγάπη (agapé, noun), and ἀγαπάω (agapaó; verb) are typically translated "love".
+Old Testament quotations/allusions are underlined.
+"Love" with a caret ("^love") is agapé.fn"agapé" The Greek words ἀγάπη (agapé, noun), and ἀγαπάω (agapaó; verb) are typically translated "love".
 However, unlike our English word "love" – which primarily speaks of affection and feelings – agapé centers on choice and behavior.
 It’s the "love" based on will, choice, behavior, and action; not feelings.
 (Feelings-based love is the Greek word φιλέω (phileó), which properly means "brotherly love/affection".)
 Thus, you could hate someone passionately and still treat him with "agapé".
 Agapé "love" is best understood as the pursuit of what is most beneficial to someone or something, regardless of the cost to yourself or the type of response received from the person or thing.
-It can also indicate a preference for someone or something over other things. )
+It can also indicate a preference for someone or something over other things.
+Verbs with an asterisk (*) are in the Greek perfect tense.fnThe Greek perfect tense signifies a completed action in the past with a result and/or an ongoing state that extends into the present.
+For example, Hebrews 12:2 says in part: "He *sat down at the right hand of the throne of God"; the verb for "sat" is in the perfect tense, indicating that He sat down once (completed action in the past), and also that He remains seated until the present moment (ongoing state).)

 Greeting

-- Paul, a slave of Jesus the Anointed, called to be an apostle and *set apart for God’s gospel
+- Paul, a slave of Jesus the Anointed, called to be an apostle and *set apart for God’s gospel,

 - which He promised beforehand through His prophets in the holy scriptures,